I like to say that I’m a “sleep person.” Not a morning person or a night person… just a mama who really, really loves her precious sleep.

 Now, whether or not you believe this 10,000-hour rule or not (and many do not) the fact is, the longer you do anything the easier and better it gets.

 And I’m not talking about trying to become a Pulitzer Prize-winning writer if writing isn’t your thing.
-We’re talking about doing something you’re already passionate about and already doing or wanting to do on some level.
+We’re talking about doing something you’re already passionate about and already doing or want to do on some level.

 When you set aside a consistent time to write, read/study, sow, design, build, workout or whatever it is, you will gain your own kind of mastery!

-6 – Your Purpose Comes Alive
+6 – Your Passion Comes Alive

 When moms sacrifice their precious sleep it’s got to be for something that really matters.
 Something that’s deeply personal and inspiring to their soul.